echo-hydro/echo-hydro.github.io/jobs/jobs.md

 <span style="font-size: 15px !important;">Compensation will be competitive and commensurate with experience.
 Four major public insurances (national pension, health insurance, unemployment insurance, industrial accident) will be also supported.</span>

-<span style="font-size: 15px !important;">To apply, please email Dr. Choong-Wan Woo (<a href="mailto:choongwan.woo@gmail.com">choongwan.woo@gmail.com</a>) with your CV and statement explaining current and future research interests as well as specific interests in joining the Computational Cognitive Affective Neuroscience Laboratory.
-Please also provide contact information for (preferably two, but) at least one reference and include <span style="color: #BD0026;">“Cocoan lab manager application”</span> in the subject line of any correspondence.</span>
+<span style="font-size: 15px !important;">To apply, please email Dr. Choong-Wan Woo (<a href="mailto:choongwan.woo@gmail.com">choongwan.woo@gmail.com</a>) with your CV and brief statement explaining your research interests as well as specific interests in joining the Computational Cognitive Affective Neuroscience Laboratory.</span>

 <span style="font-size: 15px !important;">Lab Website: <a href="http://cocoanlab.github.io">http://cocoanlab.github.io</a></span>